herbertyoung/Dialog.js/README.md

     showConfirm('content', function confirmHandler(){}, function cancel(){});
 </script>
 ```

 ## Customizing yourself a popup window
+You can also customize yourself a popup window.

 A popup window's html structure is:
 ```html
 <div class="pop" style="display: none;" id="popDemo">